NativeScript/plugins/packages/haptics/README.md

 HapticsFallback.burst();
 ```
-This triggers the 'Nope' effect you get when force-touching a home icon that doesn't have any action.
+This triggers the `Nope` effect you get when force-touching a home icon that doesn't have any action.
 It's a short burst of 3-ish 'weak booms'.

 ## Changelog
 * 3.0.0  Moved to @nativescript/haptics and added Android support.
 Adjusted naming conventions.